Skip to content

 The simplest configuration, and the one I recommend to anyone just starting out.
 Each package is a WooCommerce Simple product with these settings:

 If your three tiers are very similar, same deliverable but different volumes, use a Variable Product with one variation per tier.
-Otherwise three Simple products linked as related products is cleaner for reporting, because you get one row per package in your sales summary instead of a single product with opaque variation breakdowns.
+Otherwise three Simple products linked as related products is cleaner for reporting.
+You get one row per package in your sales summary instead of a single product with opaque variation breakdowns.

 Pattern 2: hourly and time-based services

-For selling hours, consultations, coaching calls, and support retainers, the base product setup is the same as packaged services, but you need one of these approaches to handle the scheduling layer, because a customer paying for a consultation call wants to pick a time, not wait for you to email them a Calendly link three hours later.
+For selling hours, consultations, coaching calls, and support retainers, the base product setup is the same as packaged services.
+You need one of these approaches to handle the scheduling layer, because a customer paying for a consultation call wants to pick a time, not wait for you to email them a Calendly link three hours later.

 Option A: sell time blocks as products plus manual scheduling.
 Create a “1-hour consultation” product at your rate.
 After purchase, send the client a Calendly or SavvyCal link in the order email.
-Fastest to set up, requires the least plumbing, but the scheduling experience feels disconnected and some clients will never actually book the call.
+Fastest to set up, requires the least plumbing.
+The scheduling experience feels disconnected, though, and some clients will never actually book the call after paying.
 I would only use this for a very low-volume store.

 Option B: WooCommerce Bookings at $249 per year.
 The official extension.
-Customer picks a date and time from a calendar during the product page interaction, pays, and the booking is confirmed in one flow.
-Supports multiple resources, so if you have three consultants, three separate calendars book independently.
-The cleanest integrated experience on the list, but the pricing is real and the plugin is showing its age in a couple of places.
+Customer picks a date and time from a calendar on the product page and pays; the booking is confirmed in the same flow.
+Supports multiple resources, so three consultants can run three separate calendars that book independently.
+It is the cleanest integrated experience on this list.
+The pricing is real, and the plugin is showing its age in a couple of places.

 Option C: BookingPress plus WooCommerce integration, free core with Pro around $79 to $149.
 The modern contender.
-Native booking calendar, Google Calendar and Outlook sync, Zoom integration for auto-created meeting links.
+Native booking calendar.
+Google Calendar and Outlook sync.
+Zoom integration that auto-creates the meeting link when a booking is confirmed.
 Usually the right balance of price and features for a solo practitioner or small team.
 I have used it on three recent client projects and been happy with all three.

 Pattern 3: quote-based services

 Some services cannot be priced off the shelf.
 Website redesigns, custom development, specialized consulting engagements, anything where the scope genuinely varies by client and a fixed price would be either embarrassingly wrong or uncompetitive.
-For those, the WooCommerce pattern is a “request a quote” flow, where the customer configures or describes what they want, submits the request, and the store owner responds with a custom price.
+For those, the WooCommerce pattern is a “request a quote” flow.
+The customer configures or describes what they want and submits the request.
+The store owner responds with a custom price.

 Plugins that implement this pattern: